April 1969 Electronics World

 Circuits requiring only moderate continuity are usually those that provide communications

-where the needs are sufficiently critical to warrant extension of telephone, cable, or
+where the needs are sufficiently critical to warrant extension of telephone, cable,

-be tolerated.
+slow-downs can be tolerated.
 The standard frequency complement for these circuits

 is usually one day frequency and one night frequency.

-Therefore, the logical selection for the daytime frequency must be one that will be
+Therefore, the logical selection for the daytime frequency must be one that will

-areas.
+to the intended areas.
 The night-time frequency is chosen as the highest frequency

 for which less than four hours of skip is indicated on the lowest OTF curve for

 As mentioned earlier, solar bombardment of the earth's upper atmosphere by ultraviolet